waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 See if you can make this test pass.
 Hint: use `attr_reader` to create the `capacity` method and use `initialize` to set its initial value.
 Don't forget to change the `full?` method to use our new `capacity`.

-Is there anywhere else where we use the magic number `20`?
-How about in our tests?
-Here's a handy blog post on the subject of [testing with magic numbers](http://blog.silvabox.com/testing-with-magic-numbers/).
-Which approach should we use here?
 Actually, since docking station is already taking care of this, we can use the `capacity` that's already defined:

 ```ruby
 describe DockingStation do